kubernetes-client/java/kubernetes/docs/V1beta1NonResourceAttributes.md

 # V1beta1NonResourceAttributes

+NonResourceAttributes includes the authorization attributes available for non-resource requests to the Authorizer interface
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **path** | **String** | Path is the URL path of the request |  [optional]